 Bullying is serious and will always be treated as such.
 It can be physical and/or emotional, which may cause psychological damage.
-Boys who are being bullied may show changes in behaviour, such as becoming shy and nervous, feigning illness, taking unusual absences or clinging to adults.
+Pupils who are being bullied may show changes in behaviour, such as becoming shy and nervous, feigning illness, taking unusual absences or clinging to adults.
 There may be evidence of changes in work patterns, lacking concentration or truanting from school.
-Boys must be encouraged to report bullying at Solefield.
+Pupils must be encouraged to report bullying at Solefield.

 A bullying incident should be treated as a child protection concern when there is cause to suspect that a child is suffering, or likely to suffer, significant harm.
-This policy should be read in conjunction with the school's Safeguarding Policy.
+This policy should be read in conjunction with the school's Safeguarding Policy, the school's Equality, Diversity and Inclusion Policy, the school's RSHE Policy and the school's Mental Health Policy.

 The school's teaching and ancillary staff must be alert to the signs of bullying and act promptly and firmly against it in accordance with school policy.
 The school has identified times and places where bullying is most likely to occur and has arranged staff cover and duties as appropriate (e.g. changing rooms before school and after games, playground, library and ICT room at break times).
 The school has also split break times on certain days to counter the threat of bullying.
+The school makes regular use of the CCTV footage taken from the playground and buildings and staff: pupil ratios are good with staff on duty at playtimes actively patrolling and interacting with pupils.